A Place to Sit: A Perspective on Ultralight Camp Chairs - Backpacking Light

 As a publisher of information about backpacking gear, battling shiny object syndrome takes an enormous amount of energy and restraint.
 The outcomes of following trendy recommendations from PR firms and influencers include overstuffed gear closets (rooms, sheds, storage units?) and over-extended credit card balances.

-I received an interesting question via email a few days ago from someone who was being very careful about the current seasonal sales offered by many retailers right now:
+I received an interesting question via email from someone who was being very careful about the current seasonal sales offered by many retailers right now:

 “What gear have you carried consistently in your pack for the past five years that you’d buy again today?”